Alex Call Preview, Player Props: Nationals vs. Red Sox

-Alex Call -- hitting .125 with seven walks and an RBI in his past 10 games -- will be in action for the Washington Nationals against the Boston Red Sox, with James Paxton on the mound, on August 16 at 7:05 PM ET.
+After going 0-for-2 in his most recent game, Alex Call and the Washington Nationals face the Boston Red Sox (who will start Chris Sale) at 4:05 PM ET on Thursday.

-In his previous game he had a hitless showing (0-for-5) against the Athletics.
+In his last game he had a hitless performance (0-for-2) against the Red Sox.

 Alex Call Game Info & Props vs. the Red Sox